Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in denoising networks

 \subsection{Condition Integration in the Specialization Stage}

-Although theoretically we can incorporate any form of conditional inputs $\mathbf{c}$ into the denoising network $\boldsymbol{\epsilon}_{\boldsymbol{\theta}}\left(\mathbf{x}_t, t, \mathbf{c}\right)$ during the training and re-purposing stages, for complicated conditional synthesis scenarios, incorporating such control signals into the conditional space of denoising network faces challenges in collecting annotated training dataset and modeling the complicated correlation between conditional inputs and desire results.
-This limits the model capability to deal with zero-shot or few-shot conditional inputs.
+Although, in theory, any form of conditional input $\mathbf{c}$ can be incorporated into the denoising network $\boldsymbol{\epsilon}_{\boldsymbol{\theta}}(\mathbf{x}_t, t, \mathbf{c})$, in practice, integrating complex control signals into the conditional space of the network during training and re-purposing presents significant challenges.
+These challenges primarily stem from the difficulty of collecting annotated training data and modeling the intricate relationships between conditional inputs and the desired outputs, thereby limiting the model’s capacity to generalize to zero-shot or few-shot conditional inputs.

-A straightforward idea to remedy these issues is to align the given conditional inputs with the conditional space of a general T2I backbone through a specialization stage.
-As shown in Fig. \ref{fig:cond_testing}, the specialization for given specific conditional inputs is typically achieved by (a) \textit{conditional projection}, which projects the given conditional inputs onto the conditional space of the T2I backbone via embedding optimization~\cite{kawar2023imagic, gal2023textual}, or Vision-Language Pre-training (VLP) frameworks~\cite{li2022blip, li2023blip2}, (b) \textit{testing-time model fine-tuning}, which fine-tunes the denoising network to insert the conditional inputs into the prior of the T2I backbone.
-In practice, works perform condition integration in specialization stage are mainly targeted to image editing and customization tasks to achieve desired edits on user-specified visual subjects including source images(image editing) and personal objects(customization) while preserving the characteristics and details in these visual subjects \cite{kawar2023imagic, ruiz2023dreambooth, gal2023textual}.
+A straightforward idea to remedy these issues is to align the user-specified conditional inputs with the conditional space of a general T2I backbone through a specialization stage.
+As shown in Fig. \ref{fig:cond_testing}, the specialization for given specific conditional inputs is typically achieved by (a) \textit{conditional projection}, which projects the given conditional inputs onto the conditional space of the T2I backbone via embedding optimization~\citep{kawar2023imagic, gal2023textual}, or Vision-Language Pre-training (VLP) framework~\citep{li2022blip, li2023blip2}, (b) \textit{testing-time model fine-tuning}, which fine-tunes the denoising network to insert the conditional inputs into the prior of the T2I backbone.
+In practice, works perform condition integration in the specialization stage are mainly targeted to image editing and customization tasks to achieve desired edits on user-specified visual subjects including source image(image editing) and personal objects(customization) while preserving the characteristics and details in these visual subjects \citep{kawar2023imagic, ruiz2023dreambooth, gal2023textual}.